10 Ways to get the best from your Hypnotherapist

 Many people can benefit from hypnosis but are nervous of taking that first step.
 When you've achieved amazing results through hypnotherapy, please pass on the details of your hypnotherapist to family and friends.
 Spread the word!

-Sara Longmuir is a Clinical Hypnotherapist and Executive Coach with practices in Oxford Street London W1, Pinner in Middlesex and at Pinewood Studios.
-Contact her on 020 8866 8620 or 07941 015 866 or e-mail firstname.lastname@example.org web: www.saralongmuir.co.uk
+Sara Longmuir is a Clinical Hypnotherapist and Executive Coach seeing clients by video call or face-to-face at her practice in York.
+Contact her on 07941 015 866 or e-mail email@example.com website: www.saralongmuir.co.uk